viktor-ferenczi/dblayer/README.md

 dblayer - Database Abstraction Layer Generator

-WARNING: Supports Python 2.7 and PostgreSQL only.
+Deprecated.
+Supports only Python 2.7 and PostgreSQL.

-Please create an issue in case you need it to be upgraded to Python 3.x.
+---

 Installation, one of:
 * pip install dblayer